Rolls-Royce Pegasus: Water injection

 The maximum take-off thrust available from the Pegasus engine is limited, particularly at the higher ambient temperatures, by the turbine blade temperature.
 As this temperature cannot reliably be measured, the operating limits are determined by jet pipe temperature.
 To enable the engine speed and hence thrust to be increased for take-off, water is sprayed into the combustion chamber and turbine to keep the blade temperature down to an acceptable level.

 Water for the injection system is contained in a tank located between the bifurcated section of the rear (hot) exhaust duct.
 The tank contains up to 500 lb (227 kg, 50 imperial gallons) of distilled water.
-Water flow rate for the required turbine temperature reduction is approximately 35 gpm (imperial gallons per minute) for a maximum duration of approximately 90 seconds.
+Water flow rate for the required turbine temperature reduction is approximately 35 imperial gallons per minute for a maximum duration of approximately 90 seconds.
 The quantity of water carried is sufficient for and appropriate to the particular operational role of the aircraft.

 Selection of water injection engine ratings (Lift Wet/Short Lift Wet) results in an increase in the engine speed and jet pipe temperature limits beyond the respective dry (non-injected) ratings (Lift Dry/Short Lift Dry).
 Upon exhausting the available water supply in the tank, the limits are reset to the 'dry' levels.
 A warning light in the cockpit provides advance warning of water depletion to the pilot.